TV in Denmark is probably no better or worse than anywhere else in the world when it comes to programming. There is rarely anything on worth watching!

 If you want cable tv, you can search for "kabel tv" on google.dk and see some of the services available.
 Some of the top services are TDC, YouSee, Boxer, Canal Digital, Telia, Viasat and Kabel Danmark.
 There are many more, some are localized and while others serve all of Denmark.
 Check around and talk to people, before deciding.

-First you can up for a VPN Service like OverPlay, it is a proxy site, which allows you to watch programs from other countries on your computer.
+If you want to watch TV programs in other countries try a VPN service like OverPlay, it is a proxy site, which allows you to watch programs from other countries on your computer.
 For example if you are in Denmark and want to watch CBS shows from America, OverPlay will encrypt your IP address to show that it is actually in the US, so you have access to the shows.
 You can do this in any country, so if you are in Saudi Arabia and you want to watch Danish television, you can.
 Simple to download, costs $10 per month and there are discounts for longer periods.

 Remember if you do not have a license for your TV in Denmark, you are breaking the law and you will be fined.